-To assure the quality of the study programmes, the Faculty has developed a quality assurance system, whose most important body is the Programme Committee (PC).
+To assure the quality of the study programmes, the Faculty has developed a quality assurance system, of which the Programme Committee (PC) is the most important body.
 Every study programme has its own PC.
 You can contact the members of the PC at any time if you have questions or complaints about the teaching.
 You can also play a part yourself, by becoming a student member and influencing all possible educational issues that are currently important in your study programme.

 The PC holds regular meetings with the Programme Board (PB) about all matters related to the teaching of the study programme concerned.
 The PC can issue advice, on request or on its own initiative, to the Programme Board and the Faculty Board.
-The PB gives the PC the opportunity to consult with it before the PC issues advice.
 The PC also assesses the teaching of its study programme by means of periodic evaluations.
 The procedure for these evaluations is set down in the Faculty’s evaluation protocol.
 The PC annually evaluates a number of courses from each year of the study programme, and also conducts a curriculum evaluation for each year of the study programme.
-The PC formulates a report of each evaluation, and on the basis of this advises the Programme Board about actions that should be taken.
+The PC formulates a report of each evaluation, and on the basis of this advises the Programme Board take actions that should be taken.

 Higher Education and Research Act

 The Higher Education and Research Act (WHW) stipulates that the Department Teaching Committee has the following tasks:

 - issuing advice on the Course and Examination Regulations (CER) of the study programme;

 - annually evaluating the method of implementing the CER; and

 - issuing advice, on request or on its own initiative, to the Programme Board and the Faculty Board about all matters relating to the teaching in a study programme.